HewlettPackard/hpe-sd-cloud/kubernetes/helm/sd-chart/README.md

 Specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.

-In order to guarantee that services are started in the right order, and to avoid a lot of initial restarts of the applications, until the prerequisites are fulfilled, this deployment file makes use of [k8s initContainers](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/).
+In order to guarantee that services are started in the right order, and to avoid a lot of initial restarts of the applications, until the prerequisites are fullfilled, this deployment file makes use of [RedinessProbes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) and [livenessProbes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) to the applications to do health check.
-The initContianers are not mandatory.
-Further it adds k8s [RedinessProbes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) and [livenessProbes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) to the applications to do health check.

 If you are using an external database, you need to adjust `SDCONF_activator_db_`-prefixed environment variables as appropriate for the [values.yaml](./chart/values.yaml), also you need to make sure that your database is ready to accept connections before deploying the helm chart.